pablodecm/phd_thesis/src/103_chapter_3.md

-Alternatively, the basis of the approach presented in [Chapter @sec:inferno], where the variation of the parameters and its derivatives are computed in place over the simulated observations by specifying the full computational graph could also be used in analyses where the previous assumption fails to describe the data realistically.
+Alternatively, the basis of the approach presented in [Chapter @sec:inferno], where the variation of the parameters and its derivatives are computed in place over the simulated observations by specifying the full computational graph, could also be used in analyses where the discussed assumption fails to realistically describe the data.

 <!-- TODO: parametric and non-parametric likelihood -->